aoxborrow/Paste/README.md

 ## Paste

-- Paste is a lightweight "CMS" that uses static files and folders instead of a database.
+- Paste is a lightweight "CMS" built around static files and folders instead of a database.
 - Each HTML file represents a page in the menu, each folder represents a section, to infinite depth.
 - [Mustache](http://mustache.github.io/) is used for logic-less templating including partials.
 - Variables and templating cascade down through the site heirarchy.